mesacarlos/WebConsole/README.md

 ## Using web interface

-1. Download web interface (client.zip) from [Releases](https://github.com/mesacarlos/WebConsole/releases).
-2. If you want, you can host it in a web server, or use it offline.
+1. You can download web interface (client.zip) from [Releases](https://github.com/mesacarlos/WebConsole/releases) or, if you prefer, you can use my [WebConsole Hosted Clients](https://mesacarlos.es/webconsole/) webpage.
+You can host the client in a web server, or use it offline.
 That's up to you.
+2. Open index.html if you downloaded the client or click on the latest version if you are using my Hosted Clients website.
 3. To start adding servers, click on `Your servers`, and then `Add server`.
 Fill Server name, IP and WebConsole port (the one you placed into config.yml before), and you are ready to go.
 You will be prompted for password when connecting.

 ## Check connected WebConsole clients